You Earned a Ticket!

 With Prop 13, voters had made Sacramento responsible for education funding - but Sacramento had other priorities.
 Education shrank as a percentage of the state budget even as the needs of the system were rising.

-As a way to force change, voters passed Proposition 98.
+To force change, voters passed Proposition 98.
 This ballot measure, passed by a narrow margin, did not raise taxes or add new revenues to the budget.
 Rather, it amended the constitution to guarantee that a larger and more consistent fraction of the state budget be spent on education, specifically on K-12 education and community colleges (K-14 education).

 Of course, that's a massive oversimplification.
 Here's a slightly less simple one.
 The portion of the budget that should go toward K-14 education under Proposition 98 is:

-• a set share of the state's General Fund (about 40%) OR at least the same amount as the previous year, adjusted for growth in student population and changes in personal income (whichever is larger), but
+• A set share of the state's General Fund (about 40%) OR at least the same amount as the previous year, adjusted for growth in student population and changes in personal income (whichever is larger), but

-• when the state's revenue growth is low or negative, education will temporarily take its “fair share” of the hit, with the understanding that the money deferred is to be restored when state revenues rebound; and
+• When the state's revenue growth is low or negative, education will temporarily take its “fair share” of the hit, with the understanding that the money deferred is to be restored when state revenues rebound; and

 • the legislature, with a two-thirds vote, can suspend the funding requirement under Proposition 98 in any single year.